The advantages of third person point of view I want to talk about here are…

 When we read a first person story, it feels like the character is sitting right there in the room with us, telling us their story first-hand.

 Now, that is true – to an extent.
 But the question you need to ask yourself is this: Who, precisely, is sitting there in the room?

-(If you have no idea what I'm going on about here, please review the article on First Person Theory.)
+(No idea what I’m going on about?
+Please review the article on First Person Theory.)

-The answer, of course, is that it is the older narrator sitting there in the room with you, not the younger viewpoint character.
+The answer, of course, is that it’s the older narrator sitting there in the room with you, not the younger viewpoint character.